timescale/docs/timescaledb/overview/release-notes/index.md

 - Partially mutable compressed chunks to support INSERTs into a compressed hypertable.
 - Various bug fixes.

-We are currently in the Generally Available (GA) version 2.2.1.
+The current GA (Generally Available) version is 2.2.1.

 One of the most significant changes in TimescaleDB 2.0 is support for horizontally scale-out TimescaleDB running across many nodes.